How to tie pointe shoes

 After positioning the tie on the inside ribbon, secure the tie on the outer ribbon, which is shorter.
 Wrap and tie it around the outer ribbon ankle after the inner ribbon to cross-layer the ribbons for additional support.

-Wrap the outer ribbon around and cross the outer ribbon ankle once before tying it.
+Wrap the outer ribbon and cross it around the ankle once before tying it.
 Pull it firmly to the knot and ensure it crosses over the first ribbon without slack, maintaining the tension and support needed for your performance.

 Tying a Double Knot